East Brunswick, New Jersey: Local government

 The Township of East Brunswick was established in 1860.
 Since January 1, 1965, the Township has operated within the Faulkner Act under the Mayor-Council Plan E form of municipal government, which is used in 71 municipalities (of the 564) statewide.
 The governing body is comprised of the Mayor and the five-member Township Council, with all members elected at-large as part of the November general election in even-numbered years.
 The mayor and two council seats are up for vote together during Presidential election years, with the other seats up for vote two years later.
 Serving on a part-time basis as the chief executive of the community, the Mayor votes only in the case of a tie on a vote by the Township Council and can veto ordinances, but vetoes can be overridden by a two-thirds vote of the council.
 The Township Council adopts ordinances; adopts a budget after review and revisions; makes appropriations; sets taxes and bond issues; creates and abolishes jobs via ordinance; sets salaries and establishes municipal policy.
 The council has the authority to initiate hearings for the purposes of gathering information for ordinance making, airing public problems and supervising the spending of its appropriations.

-As of 2025, the mayor of East Brunswick is Democrat Dr. Brad J. Cohen, whose term of office ends December 31, 2024.
-Members of the Township Council are Council President Kevin McEvoy (D, 2026), Council Vice President Dana Zimbicki (D, 2024; elected to serve an unexpired term), Dinesh Behal (D, 2024), James Wendell (D, 2026) and Dana Winston (D, 2026).
+As of 2025, the mayor of East Brunswick is Democrat Brad J. Cohen, whose term of office ends December 31, 2028.
+Members of the Township Council are Council President Kevin McEvoy (D, 2026), Council Vice President Dana Zimbicki (D, 2028), Dinesh Behal (D, 2028), James Wendell (D, 2026) and Dana Winston (D, 2026).

 Dana Zimbicki was appointed in February 2022 to fill the seat expiring in December 2024 that was vacated the previous month by Michael Spadafino.
 Zimbicki served on an interim basis until the November 2022 election, when voters chose her to serve the remainder of the term of office.